ydagne/LAMP-server/README.md

-# How to setup LAMP server on CentOS and Install WordPress
+## A quick guide for setting up a CentOS-based LAMP stack webserver powered by WordPress

 This is a quick guide for setting up LAMP stack and installing  [Wordpress](https://wordpress.com/) on a [CentOS](https://www.centos.org/) machine.
 In order to follow this guide, you need to have access to CentOS machine either locally or remotely through ssh connection.